robj411/p2_drivers/README.md

 - Customer absence due to sector closure: impact on workers
 - Customer absence due to sector closure: impact on customers

-We approach this differently from (Haw et al. 2022).
-Instead of contact matrices from (Prem et al. 2021), we use those from (Walker et al.
-2020).
-Instead of work contacts from (Béraud et al. 2015), we use those from (Jarvis et al. 2023).
-(Haw et al. 2022) modelled closures using a combination of moving workers between sector compartments and a non-working compartment, and scaling of contacts.
+We approach this differently from Doohan et al. (2025).
+Instead of contact matrices from Prem et al. (2021), we use those from Walker et al. (2020).
+Instead of work contacts from Béraud et al. (2015), we use those from Jarvis et al. (2023).
+Haw et al. (2022) modelled closures using a combination of moving workers between sector compartments and a non-working compartment, and scaling of contacts.
 Here, we only use contacts to model closures, and do not move workers out of their compartments.
 An advantage of this is that workers within sectors retain